marcavenzaid/anibridge-data/README.md

 # AniBridge Data
 This repository automatically exports data from the AniBridge Webflow CMS and makes it available as a JSON file for use in the AniBridge website.

+## About This Project
+This is a solution to the problem I faced when developing AniBridge in Webflow, where there is no way to create a search functionality for the shop that contains the affiliate products.

+Webflow offers a site search function, but it is for the entire website.

+So, I decided to create this solution, which automatically exports the affiliate products data from the AniBridge Webflow CMS and makes it available as a JSON file, which can be fetched and used for searching products in the AniBridge shop.

 ## Live JSON URL
 The latest export is always available here: